Cokile/CCActivityHUD/README.md

     });
 ```

-- Just want to show some text to users?  `CCActivityHUD`  also supports showing text with shimmering visual effect.
+- Or just want to show some text to users?  `CCActivityHUD`  also supports showing text, even with shimmering visual effect.

 ```objective-c
 [self.activityHUD showWithText:@"Now loading..." shimmering:YES];